cylab-be/mark/TUTORIAL.md

 ![](./home.png)

 If you look at the status page, it will confirm that 2 or 3 detection tasks have been executed.
 It also shows that you have one detection algorithm configured (cat.rank.Counter), that will produce reports with the label "detection.counter".
-This detection is triggered when new data arrives with the label "data.cat".
+This detection is triggered when new data arrives with the label "data.cat.sink".

 ![](./status.png)

+To stop the server, close the connection in netcat hitting ```ctrl + c``` then stop the server by hitting ```ctrl + c```.

 ## Combining detectors